Hiranayamay/Alzheimer-Disease-Diagnosis-Using-Deep-learning/README.md

 1. **MongoDB**: Make sure you have MongoDB installed on your local system, along with MongoDB Compass for data storage.
 You can download MongoDB from the official website and follow the installation instructions.

-2. **AWS Account**: You will need an AWS account to access services like  AWS ECR, and AWS EC2 instances.
-If you don't have an AWS account, you can create one on the AWS website.

 Once you have the prerequisites set up, follow these steps to run the project:
 ## step 1: Clone repository